Kartones/WebQuake/README.md

 * In the game, when not connected, in the console, type `rcon_address ip:port` (without ws://), `rcon_password server_RCON_password` (surround the password with quotes if you have spaces in it), and then execute the commands by typing `rcon your_command_here`.
 * In the game, when connected to the server, do the same as in the previous way except for settings `rcon_address`.
 * Go to the server IP in the browser (for example, if your server is at `ws://192.168.0.2:26000`, go to `http://192.168.0.2:26000`).
-On the Rcon line, enter your command in the left field and the password in the right field and press Send.
+On the Rcon line, enter your command in the left field and the password in the right field (default is `quake`) and press Send.

 * Go to `http://ip:port/rcon/your_command_here` in the browser.
-Login as "quake" with your RCON password.
+Login as "`quake`" with your RCON password.

 ## Server info API